 Glaucoma is a disease where the optic nerve becomes damaged.
-The Optic Nerve is like a wire that sends information of what the eyes see to the brain.
+The Optic Nerve is like a wire that sends information about what the eyes see to the brain.
 We are still not sure why glaucoma occurs but it is commonly related to high eye pressure.
-Glaucoma is the silent thief of sight since you may still 20/20 vision but still have glaucoma!
+Glaucoma is the silent thief of sight since you may still have 20/20 vision but still have glaucoma!
 This is because glaucoma causes you to slowly lose your peripheral or side vision first.
 There are many different types of glaucoma; the most common is Primary Open Angle Glaucoma.
 This goes over the most common types of Glaucoma.

 Primary Open Angle Glaucoma: This is the most common type of glaucoma.
-Most patients start off as Glaucoma Suspects because the disease is diagnosed over multiple visits looking at a number of different data.
-Glaucoma progresses slowly over years where vision loss starts from the outside and moves in toward the center, it is so slow most patients don’t realize they are going blind.
+Most patients start off as Glaucoma Suspects because the disease is diagnosed over multiple visits by looking at a number of different data.
+Glaucoma progresses slowly over years where vision loss starts from the outside and moves in toward the center, it is so slow that most patients don’t realize they are going blind.
 Below are some risk factors you may ask your doctor about.

 Family History: Positive family history is a strong risk factor.